chpill/ngrok/README.md

 This is a small clojure library and its accompanying boot task to use [ngrok](ngrok.io).

+It can open a ngrok tunnel, and it will expose the public url of this tunnel as a JVM property.
+You can access it like this `(System/getProperty "ngrok-tunnel-url")`, or even better, if you use the [aero (FIXME find url)]() you can read it from your configuration file using the reader `#prop ngrok-tunnel-url`.

 You must provide a `ngrok` binary available on your `PATH`, or otherwise available on you filesystem (see the `:bin-path` option for more informations).